Hello, and welcome to my blog about dream interpretation!

 Who I am

-I am a dream analyst with over 40 years of experience helping people interpret their dreams.
+I am a dream worker with over 40 years of experience helping people interpret their dreams.

 As part of my decades-long study of the dreaming phenomenon, I have come to the understanding that the dreaming process continues while we are awake.
 Certainly a dream can be a series of images that one remembers from sleep.
 But if one looks carefully at the odd or upsetting events of daily life—the ones that occur while we are going about the normal activities of our day—those, too, are dreams and can be interpreted exactly like the dreams we have at night.
 This idea that we can take the normal events of waking life and interpret them as dreams is what makes my approach different from that of many other excellent dream analysts.